alecthomas/langx/README.md

 automatically perform a copy.
 In reality the implementation should avoid copies wherever possible while maintaining the semantics of immutability.

-Each parameter has two potential tains:
+Each parameter has two potential taints:

 1. A mutation taint that states whether the function mutates the parameter value.